LuChenLab/NeuRGI/README.md

 ### (Optional) *In silico* knockout

 You can further use [OntoVAE](https://github.com/hdsu-bioquant/onto-vae) to perform *in silico* knockout of predicted functional genes based on GMM classification results.
 We have placed the script at `scripts/OntoVAE.ipynb`.
-Due to GitHub's file size limitations, five essential files required by `OntoVAE.ipynb`, along with the trained model checkpoints used in the paper were uploaded to the [figshare repository](https://figshare.com/articles/dataset/NeuRGI-OntoVAE/28374878).
+Due to GitHub's file size limitations, four essential files required by `OntoVAE.ipynb`, along with the trained model checkpoints used in the paper were uploaded to the [figshare repository](https://figshare.com/articles/dataset/NeuRGI-OntoVAE/28374878).

 &nbsp;